With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Saluscare Inc Cape Coral Campus is a mental health facility in Lee County, FL, located at 1105 Cultural Park Boulevard, 33990.
+Saluscare Inc Cape Coral Campus is a mental health treatment center in Lee County, FL, located at 1105 Cultural Park Boulevard, 33990 zip code area.
 Saluscare Inc Cape Coral Campus provides outpatient treatment.
-Saluscare Inc Cape Coral Campus provides individual psychotherapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and young adults.
+Saluscare Inc Cape Coral Campus offers individual psychotherapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
 Saluscare Inc Cape Coral Campus also supports seniors or older adults and people with serious mental illness.
-Some other services available at Saluscare Inc Cape Coral Campus include case management.
+Additional services at Saluscare Inc Cape Coral Campus consist of case management.

 Yes, Florida offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.